Find out more info about our programs planned for 2018 and how YOU can be a part of it!

 Rice is a staple in Malaysian meals, but how much do you know about its production and the challenges the rice sector faces?

-This August 2017, join us in learning about the production of the famous Bario rice in Bario, Sarawak.
+In January and August 2018, join us in learning about the production of the famous Bario rice in Bario, Sarawak.
 Also known as beras adan, Bario rice is famed for its traditionally organic hand cultivation by the Kelabits, an indigenous group living in Bario.
 Paddy planting has been the main source of income for the Kelabits for many years and it is an integral part to their lifestyle and culture.

 As society becomes increasingly money-oriented along with the progression of time, plots of paddy fields in Bario are left uncultivated as the laborious cost of manual farming outweighs its returns.
 The introduction of mechanised farming has successfully revitalised the paddy sector in Bario and provided Kelabits the chance to venture into other more lucrative opportunities.